Rite of Christian Initiation of Adults (RCIA)

-If you feel like you have a calling to serve the Church through ordained ministry, please visit the Diocese of Scranton Vocations webpage for more information.
+If you feel like you have a calling to serve the Church through ordained ministry, please visit the Diocese of Scranton Vocations page for more information.

 The Code of Canon Law states, “The matrimonial covenant, by which a man and a woman establish between themselves a partnership of the whole of life, is by its nature ordered toward the good of the spouses and the procreation and education of offspring; this covenant between baptized persons has been raised by Christ the Lord to the dignity of a sacrament.” (can.
 1055).
 In the Catholic Church, the spouses themselves confer the Sacrament of Matrimony upon each other through expressing their consent before the Church to enter into a marriage covenant.
 In a sense, the freely given consent between the spouses “makes the marriage.”
 (Catechism of the Catholic Church #1626).
 The priest or deacon receives the mutual consent of the spouses in the name of the Church.

 To learn more about the Order of Celebrating Matrimony, please click here.